manitou48/STM32L4/README.md

 * delay() uses sleep (WFE)

-* pin 44, user button, is pulled HIGH
+* pin 44 (39 butterfly), user button, is pulled LOW, push for HIGH

 * uses SerialUSB (Serial is redefined), you need Serial.begin(baudrate) and while(!Serial) is helpful